Find out how to see the performance of your Klaviyo flow messages.

 - Successful Deliveries and Failed Deliveries/Bounces

 This displays the number of messages successfully delivered and the number of email addresses that bounced.
-If you notice that your successful delivery rate drops below 99%, and your failed deliveries/bounce rate is increasing above 1%, this suggests it's probably time to clean your lists.The successful deliveries metric may take a few minutes to update.
-If you're seeing, for example, 95% successful deliveries with no failed sends, refresh the page after a few minutes and it should be at 100%.
-If not, reach out to support.
+If you notice that your successful delivery rate drops below 99%, and your failed deliveries/bounce rate is increasing above 1%, this suggests it's probably time to clean your lists.The successful deliveries metric may take a few hours to update.

 - Total Opens/Total Clicks